dataPulverizer/dblas/README.md

 This BLAS implementation for D is currently based on the GNU Scientific Library BLAS module.
 The library is currently in the first phase - code conversion for GSL.
 Documentation of the function is largely taken from the [MKL manual](https://software.intel.com/en-us/articles/mkl-reference-manual).
 Once the code conversion is completed efforts will be made to  optimise performance.

+The approach taken in writing the code is to use D's metaprogramming features as much as possible to reduce code complexity.

 ```
 #!/usr/bin/env dub
 /+ dub.json: